SIJP-ORG/3d/BinaryNumber/README.md

 ## File List

-This repro contains following files. \*.1.stl is front side and \*.0.stl is back side.
+This repo contains following files. \*.1.stl is front side and \*.0.stl is back side.

 * STL files for printing
   * 1 set (5 cards)